 The GPS Insight system is built against SAP ASE, the relational database management system.
 As data volumes increased, SAP ASE limitations became evident; relational databases simply aren’t a match for high volume machine data.
 Performance issues caused by the sheer quantity of time series data presented the biggest problem.
 Developers found SAP ASE difficult to query.
 The team had to use temporary tables to make smaller subsets amenable to joins.
 To top it off, SAP ASE’s clustering technology proved intensive and hard to maintain, making it cumbersome to manage and operate.

-The choice came down to the incumbent, Apache Cassandra, and the challenger, Scylla.
+The choice came down to the incumbent, Apache Cassandra, and the challenger, ScyllaDB.

 Beyond the performance handicap, the team saw other issues with Cassandra.
 The commercially supported version was outside their budget.
 Apache’s free open source version provides no support.
 According to Stuns, “When you’re betting your business on a technology, and you have to hope something bad doesn’t happen, that’s a tough sell.”

-Once the team chose Scylla, migrating from SAP ASE was quick and straightforward.
+Once the team chose ScyllaDB, migrating from SAP ASE was quick and straightforward.

 GPS Insight currently runs a hybrid topology, with primary servers in a co-located data center and secondary servers running on AWS.
-To maintain a library of legacy business logic, Stuns plans to run Sybase alongside Scylla.
-By moving to Scylla, applications will be able to bypass most stored procedures and query data directly.
+To maintain a library of legacy business logic, Stuns plans to run Sybase alongside ScyllaDB.
+By moving to ScyllaDB, applications will be able to bypass most stored procedures and query data directly.
 This has the added benefit of radically shrinking the Sybase footprint, making it easier to operate, manage, and maintain.
-Ultimately, the plan is to migrate all machine data to Scylla.
+Ultimately, the plan is to migrate all machine data to ScyllaDB.